javalin/website/pages/docs/docs.md

 The `Handler` interface has a void return type.
 You use `ctx.result()` to set the response which will be returned to the user.

-Handlers are invoked in parallel on multiple threads, so all handlers must be thread-safe.
+Handlers are invoked in parallel on multiple threads, so all handler implementations should be thread-safe.

 ### Before handlers
 Before-handlers are matched before every request (including static files, if you enable those).